 An additional limitation of “gamesourcing” data either in experimental settings or for parameterising models, is the potential for the sampled decision-making data to be biased, e.g. in terms of players or their motivations.
 For example, either intentionally or unintentionally, it may be that players are sampled from a limited subset; e.g. all players may have a single professional background such as conservation science, or the nature of the game (framing) may selectively attract a subset of the public.
 As a consequence, decision-making may not be representative of a wider population of potential players (e.g. more biased towards conservation rather than social objectives).
 While this is an important potential issue, we argue that such issues can be avoided by carefully controlling player recruitment, and subsampling of data collected in different sampling regimes, depending on the research question.
 This may be achieved, for example, by using game play session codes, separating game sessions for a specific experiment from “open” play sessions (REF Izzy’s game).

 Similar bias may occur if some players play the game with widely different motivations (e.g. Levitt and List 2007): e.g. playing to “win,” simply maximise a single score, or deliberately attempt to achieve undesirable outcomes.
 Indeed, it should be stressed that the scores used in the example implementation presented here are to some extent entirely arbitrary, and the choice of scoring system (including algorithms to calculate them) may inherently bias the decision-making data collected, depending on player motivations.
 There are a number of ways in which this issue can be addressed.
-First, in fully implementing this model-game approach, it will be vital to collect player data through pre- or post-game questionnaires, including on e.g. professional background, social- and ecological atttitudes (as in e.g. S. Rakotonarivo et al. 2021; O. S. Rakotonarivo et al. 2021), which can be used to control for any potential motivational biases in decision-making data.
+First, in fully implementing this model-game approach, it will be vital to collect player data through pre- or post-game questionnaires, including on e.g. professional background, social- and ecological attitudes (as in e.g. S. Rakotonarivo et al. 2021; O. S. Rakotonarivo et al. 2021), which can be used to control for any potential motivational biases in decision-making data.
 It should be noted that the current example implementation of A&F allows for anonymous play, and that collection of player personal data would require both further ethical approval as well as additional infrastructure (i.e. unique player names through codes or accounts).
 Second, it should be stressed that in setting up A&F, we were careful not to steer players to play to maximise any specific objective (INCLUDE PHRASE ON GAME GOAL IN INTRO SCREENS).
 Careful framing of the game (either in open play or in more limited experimental settings) in terms of game objectives, and ensuring that this matches the objective of the particular application, is vital to avoid goal bias.

 Concluding remarks